Diane Griffin Community Conservation Award

 2022-2023 Recipient

-WHC would like to congratulate Wildsight, the inaugural recipient of the Diane Griffin Community Conservation Award for their 2022-2023 EcoStewards Program!
+WHC would like to congratulate Wildsight, the first recipient of the Diane Griffin Community Conservation Award for its 2022-2023 EcoStewards program!

-WHC has been funding projects nationally for more than 35 years and over time we started to recognize the need for support in the field of local, hands-on, community-based conservation.
-These projects have a vital role in protecting the environment.
-Partnering with organizations like Wildsight allows WHC to invest in the people who are going to make positive environmental change and support those human connections to nature.
+WHC has been funding projects at a national level for over 40 years, and over time we have begun to recognize the need for support in local, hands-on, community-based conservation.
+These projects play an essential role in protecting the environment.
+Partnering with organizations such as Wildsight enables WHC to invest in people who will bring positive change to the environment and sustain the links between man and nature.

 This site is registered on wpml.org as a development site.
 Switch to a production site key to remove this banner.